31 Percent Cut Would Undermine Enforcement of Clean Air and Clean Water Laws

-The proposed budget, titled “A New Foundation For American Greatness: Fiscal Year 2018,” was released today and is available on the White House website.
+The proposed budget, titled “A New Foundation For American Greatness: Fiscal Year 2018,” was released today.

 In real dollars, the proposal would leave EPA’s budget almost a third smaller than it was in President Ronald Reagan’s first term.
 The budget would eliminate about 25 percent of the EPA workforce (or almost 4,000 positions).